exr98/HCA-uncovers-metastable-phenotypes-in-hEC-monolayers/README.md

 ## Shiny App

+The shiny app is available to view in browser from [here](https://errin.shinyapps.io/ECPT_Shiny_App/).
+The following sections outline how to view the code and deploy the shiny application from within R studio.

 ### Requirements:
 1. Install [R](https://www.r-project.org/) and [R studio](https://rstudio.com/products/rstudio/download/)
    - Version 4.0.2. was used to develop this application and this version or above is required for useage